EU exit could wreck UK financial capital, says City lobby group

 "This is yet more powerful evidence that the UK pulling out of the EU is the very last thing our country needs.
 It will kill our hard earned recovery ...
 We will be left isolated in the margins and our future prosperity will be limited for generations," Chief Secretary to the Treasury Danny Alexander will say in a speech on Monday, according to advance extracts.

-"This rigorous and in depth work clearly shows that leaving the EU will lead to higher prices, higher unemployment, lower growth and lower real wages," Alexander, a member of pro-EU junior coalition party the Liberal Democrats, will say.
+"This rigorous and in depth work clearly shows that leaving the EU will lead to higher prices, higher unemployment, lower growth and lower real wages," Alexander, a member of pro-EU junior coalition party the Lib Dems, will say.

 London dominates the $5-trillion-a-day foreign exchange market, trading twice as many dollars as the United States and more than twice as many euros as the entire euro zone, according to the lobby group.